alsalafiyyah/alsalafiyyah.github.io/_posts/salafism/_posts/2020-07-17-are-hanabilah-the-only-salafis.md

 ---
 layout: post
-title: "Is it correct that Hanbalis are the only Salafis"
+title: "Are the Hanbalis are the only Salafis"
 publisher: "alsalafiyyah@icloud.com"
 category: [hanbalis, salafism]
 source: "Majmu' fatawa of Shaykh ibn Baz 9/238"